Where has Renew Newcastle come from?

 Can I propose a single exhibition or do I need to take over a shop for a while?

 Renew Newcastle is keen to hear from people with short, medium and long term plans for empty properties.
-A short term use could be a single exhibition that may take only a few days or weeks.
+A short term use could be a single exhibition that may take only a few days or weeks and could be accommodated at The Station.
 A medium term use could be for a month up to a year and a long term use could be ongoing or indefinite.

-However, Renew Newcastle is looking to prioritise matching projects with available spaces, wherever possible we would like to encourage medium and long term uses.
+Renew Newcastle prioritises matching projects with available spaces.
+Short term exhibitions can hire a space at The Station.
+We encourage medium and long term users to join us as participants.
 Ideally we’d like to do it in a way that is as simple for us and for you as possible.
-Medium and longer term uses are much easier for us to facilitate, and it contributes to the ongoing life of the city.

 Can I use a Renew Newcastle property to start a commercial business?